-Anahita Moghaddam is the founder of Neural Beings, and a coach, organizational trainer and speaker whose rigorous and experiential methodology is rooted in the Eastern contemplative traditions, and continuously refined under the mentorship of leading scientists and academics in the fields of psychology, neuroscience and philosophy.
+Anahita Moghaddam is the founder of Neural Beings, and a coach, organizational trainer and International speaker.
+Her rigorous and experiential methodology is rooted in the Eastern contemplative traditions, and continuously refined under the mentorship of leading scientists and academics in the fields of psychology, neuroscience and the Eastern philosophical systems.